davidoram/beaker/docs/transcript.md

 OK so that wraps up the 'data layer and API' discussion   Thanks for listening , and remember "Iron sharpens iron, and one man sharpens another.”.

-Hit the subscribe button if you wnat to be notified when the next video is out.
+Hit the subscribe button if you want to be notified when the next video is out.
 The next video in the series we will discuss Telemetry.
 I'm looking forward to seeing you then.

 # Episode 6